It’s April in Cincinnati and that means it’s time for Tunes and Blooms at The Cincinnati Zoo!

-The local bands at Tunes and Blooms vary each week but they always “rock the house”.
+The local bands at vary each week but they always “rock the house”.
 The event draws a great mix of people – young families, singles, married folks, etc. And it makes a great date night too!

 Bring a chair and/or blanket if you’re going to stay for the evening.
 There’s plenty of space to set up camp to enjoy the bands.